lukinpvl/search-engine/README.md

  infra/gke-se-install.sh
 ```

-Prometheus and grafana will be installed during script execution.
+Prometheus and grafana will be installed during the script execution.

 Change "slack_api_url" and "channel" in infra/values-prometheus.yml to sending alerts to slack.